 Why do we collect data?

-The Monitoring Officer, who is also the Council's Head of Law & Governance has three main functions:
+The Monitoring Officer, who is also the Council's Deputy Chief Executive has three main functions:

 - to report on matters they believe are, or are likely to be, illegal or amount to maladministration;